ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

      - AUTO - Attach to an existing session if available; otherwise, initialize a new  session and share it with the client.
      - INITIALIZE_SESSION_THEN_DETACH - Initialize a new session and detach instead of closing when exiting the context manager for future use.
      - ATTACH_TO_SESSION_THEN_CLOSE - Attach to an existing session and automatically close it when exiting the context manager.
-   - An example is given for the AUTO initialization behavior.
+   - A Python server side example is given for the AUTO initialization behavior.

       ```py
       class FileServiceServicer(file_service_pb2_grpc.FileServiceServicer):